tlorans/ClimateRisks/docs/source/climate_investing/project2.md

 |$CE_{Electricity}(t)$|  13.5   | 10.8  | 5.8  | 2.1 | -0.1 | -0.3 | -0.4 |
 |$CE_{Other}(t)$|  1.9   | 1.7  | 0.9  | 0.1 | -0.5 | -0.8 | -1 |

-#### Exercise 1

 1. With the data used in the previous projects, and using the global IEA-derived intensity decarbonization pathway, build a net zero portfolio, without integrating the carbon dynamics.
 2. Compute the carbon trends and emissions forecasts.
-3. Implement a net zero portfolio, taking into account the carbon trend.
+3. Implement a climate risk integration strategy, taking into account the carbon trend.

-#### Exercise 2

-1. Based on the sectors NZE, determine an intensity decarbonization pathway per sector
+4. Based on the sectors NZE, determine an intensity decarbonization pathway per sector
-2. Map the IEA sectors to the stocks' sectors in the data we've used in the previous projects.
+5. Map the IEA sectors to the stocks' sectors in the data we've used in the previous projects.
-3. Using the sector-based intensity decarbonization pathway, build a net zero portfolio.
+6. Using the sector-based intensity decarbonization pathway, build a new portfolio.
 You can integrate the carbon trend or not.